 - 1. The Account collects the costs and income relating to retired police officers that are in receipt of pensions and income associated with serving police officers that are members of the Police Pension Scheme 1987 (OPPS), the New Police Pension Scheme 2006 (NPPS) or the Police Pension Scheme 2015 (PPS).
 There are certain exceptions to this arrangement, such as pensions payable under the Police Injury Pension Regulations, which are charged directly to the Cost of Services in the CIES; - 2.
 The Account is prepared on an accruals basis with the exception of accounting for lump sum transfer values to and from other pension schemes.
 Due to the unpredictable nature of transfer values they have been attributed to or transferred from the Account on a payment and receipts basis; - 3.
 The annual cost of police pensions is met, in part, by contributions from the employer and serving police officers and other minor sources of income.
 Under the Police Pension Fund Regulations 2007, if the Account is in deficit an amount equal to the deficit is transferred from the Police Fund to meet the deficit; the cost to the Police Fund is subsequently reimbursed by the Home Office by way of the Pensions Top Up.
 Conversely, if the Account was to be in surplus, this would be transferred to the Police Fund and subsequently paid over to the Home Office; - 4.
 The amounts due from the Home Office in respect of the shortfall on the Account is the responsibility of the Chief Constable and has therefore been included in the Chief Constable's (and the Group's) Balance Sheet; - 5.
-The Account includes the relevant payments made to pension scheme members following the Ombudsman decision in Milne v GAD and also the additional Top Up funding reimbursed by the Home Office to fund these payments; - 6.
-This Account does not take account of long-term liabilities to pay future pension benefits after the year end, details of the Group's pension liability can be found in Note 20; - 7.
-Employers' contributions, which are set by the Home Office subject to the Government Actuary's Department triennial valuation, are calculated at 21.3% of police officer pensionable pay from 1 April 2015.
-However, the difference between the old employer contribution rate of 24.2% and the new rate will be retained by the Exchequer, reducing Pensions Top Up as shown at the foot of the Pension Fund Account.
-In both years the force therefore budgeted as though there were an employer contribution rate of 24.2%; - 8.
+This Account does not take account of long-term liabilities to pay future pension benefits after the year end, details of the Group's pension liability can be found in Note 20; - 6.
+Employers' contributions, which are set by the Home Office subject to the Government Actuary's Department triennial valuation, are calculated at 31% of police officer pensionable pay from 1 April 2019 (21.3% in 2018/19).
+However, prior to 1 April 2019, the difference between the old employer contribution rate of 24.2% and the new rate was retained by the Exchequer, reducing Pensions Top Up as shown at the foot of the Pension Fund Account.
+In 2018/19 the force therefore budgeted as though there were an employer contribution rate of 24.2%; - 7.
 Police officer contributions are deducted from officer salaries.
 The contribution rates were increased on 1 April 2012 to reflect the agreement reached between the Home Secretary and the Police Negotiating Board.
-Contribution rates range between 11.00% and 15.05% dependent on the range the police officer's salary falls into and whether the officer is a member of the OPPS, NPPS or PPS; - 9.
+Contribution rates range between 11.00% and 15.05% dependent on the range the police officer's salary falls into and whether the officer is a member of the OPPS, NPPS or PPS; - 8.
 There are no related party transactions to the Account.